Suppan/midifile-writer/README.md

 ## Why?

-Because of the limitations of its functionality, this code is intended to provide a basic example to understand the structure of midi messages or the basic way to write a midi file from scratch.
+Because of the limitations of its functionality (no chords or rests), this code is intended to provide a basic example to understand the structure of midi messages or the basic way to write a midi file from scratch.

 ## Usage